SweepCasinos > Vegas Gems

 ❓ FAQ — Vegas Gems Casino Questions

-Vegas Gems doesn’t actually offer a promo code field anywhere in the signup or checkout flow.
-All promotions — like the Welcome Chest or Gems Rain — are triggered by actions you take, not by entering a code.
-If you see a “Vegas Gems promo code” mentioned online, it’s probably just clickbait.
+Vegas Gems does not have a promo code field in either registration or checkout, so there is no need to look for a promo code.
+All of the promotions — Welcome Chest, Gems Rain, etc. — are triggered by actions taken by the player, not by entering a code.
+If you see “Vegas Gems promo code” online, it has been click-baited.

-The key difference is that Vegas Gems Social Casino runs on a sweepstakes model, not real-money gambling.
-You’re playing with Shards and Gems, not cash.
-Shards are for gameplay; Gems are what qualify you for prizes or redemptions.
+The only difference is that Vegas Gems Social Casino uses a sweepstakes model instead of real-money gambling.
+You are playing for Shards and Gems instead of cash.
+Shards are simply for gameplay; Gems are what qualify the player for prizes or redeemable prizes.

-No, it blocks access in nine U.S. states due to legal restrictions.
-That includes Washington, Idaho, Nevada, Michigan, Kentucky, Connecticut, Delaware, and Montana.
-If you’re traveling or using a VPN, that geo-block could affect your access.
+No, it stops at nine U.S. states for legal reasons, including Washington, Idaho, Nevada, Michigan, Kentucky, Connecticut, Delaware, and Montana.
+Access may also be blocked while traveling overseas or through a VPN.

 Yes.
-You can use the 24-hour timeout tool in your profile settings or request a permanent exclusion by email.
-Either way, the system reacts fast — usually under 2 seconds — and even halts promo emails automatically.
+You can use the 24-hour timeout tool in your profile settings, or send an email request for a permanent exclusion.
+Either way, the system works quickly: reactions typically take less than 2 seconds, and will also stop promo emails.

-No, you don’t need to spend a cent.
-Vegas Gems lets you access games with free-to-play options and giveaways.
-If you do decide to buy Shards, you’ll usually receive bonus Gems alongside your purchase.
+No. You do not have to spend a single cent; Vegas Gems provides free-to-play options and giveaways that allow you to partake.
+If you do decide to purchase Shards, you will usually receive bonus Gems for the purchase.

-Your current Gem balance is always shown in the top bar of your dashboard once you’re logged in.
-Bonus drops and redemptions also show up in your account history.
-You can scroll back 90+ days to see what you claimed.
+As soon as you log in, your Gem balance is displayed in the top bar of your dashboard.
+Bonus drops and redemption can also be viewed in your account history, which can go back 90+ days to see what you claimed.

 Profile picture of Jovan Ilic